 Some Master’s programmes allow the student to specialise in a certain field.
-Information can also be found in the respective examination regulations or on the website of the respective Master’s programme.
+This information can also be found in the respective examination rules and regulations or on the website of the respective Master’s programme.

 You may be asked to name your desired subsidiary subject and / or focus area during the online application or on the special form required for your application for admission to your main subject.

 As the subsidiary subject is not a major in Master’s programmes, it will not be named in the statement of admission.

 Please consult the academic advisor of your desired Master’s programme as far as the choice of the supplementary subject is concerned.

 Once your choice is approved by your academic advisor, please fill in this form and send it to us together your matriculation documents, or no later than two weeks after you submitted the relevant documents for matriculation.
 If a subsidiary subject is not required for your desired Master’s degree programme, you do not have to send us the form.